 I called this area the hydration station!
 Would you like to use these beach day labels in your classroom transformation?
 Just drop your name and personal email address in the contact box at the end of this post and I’ll send them over to you right away into your inbox!

 They got a kick out of the “ocean water” I had for them.
 It was just water with a drop of blue food coloring!

 These pineapple containers from Dollar Tree were the perfect container to hold our straws.

 I used some little cocktail umbrellas for the mini fruit cups.
 They were too cute!

 Each student grabbed a lei at the beginning of our day to get into beach mode!

 This fun beach video was playing for most of the day.
 The kids LOVED it!
 I think it really transport us to a learning paradise.
 You can click on the image to take you directly to the Youtube video I used.

-Overall, I was SO happy my students had a blast indoors!
+Overall, I was so happy my students had a blast indoors!
 They were engaged while we were reading, taking GoNoodle brain breaks, and learning.
 Our principal came by and hung out with us for a bit too.
-I think she secretly wanted to be a third grader that day! :) I also used some of my beach themed ELA Centers during the language arts portion of our day.
-You can grab a copy of those by clicking the image below.
+I think she secretly wanted to be a third grader that day! :)

 Have you done an indoor beach day with your students?
 I’d love to hear more tips and tricks from you!!